Scalar field dark matter with a cosh potential, revisited: Cosmological setup

 From here we can calculate an expression that can be useful for the estimation of the initial conditions, in terms of the initial value of the SF mass to Hubble ratio.
 After some straightforward algebra, we obtain from Eq.~\eqref{eq:matcha} that

 In practice, we calculate the initial mass to Hubble ratio in the form $m_a/H_i = A \times$[Eq.~\eqref{eq:matchb}], where $A$ is a numerical coefficient that is adjusted using a shooting method already within CLASS to obtain the desired value $\Omega_{\phi 0}$ at the present time.
-The system converges rapidly after a few iterations, and the resultant SF mass to Hubble ratio is substituted into Eq.~\eqref{eq:initialb} to complete the initial conditions.
+The system converges rapidly after a few iterations, and the resultant SF mass to Hubble ratio is substituted into Eq.~\eqref{eq:initialb} to complete the initial conditions\footnote{It can be shown that the chosen initial conditions correspond to a critical point of the dynamical system~(\ref{eq:new4}).
+From the latter we find the critical conditions $y_{1c} = 3\sin \theta_c$, $(12+ \lambda \Omega_{\phi c}) \sin \theta_c =0$ and $(w_{tot}-\cos \theta_c) \Omega_{\phi c} =0$.
+It can be seen that the only critical solution with a non-trivial density contribution is $\Omega_{\phi c} = -12/\lambda$, $\cos \theta_c = -w_{tot}$ and $y_{1c} = 3 \sqrt{1-w^2_{tot}}$.
+If we take $w_{tot}=1/3$, as corresponds to radiation domination, we recover Eqs.~(\ref{eq:scaling}) and $y_{1c} = \sqrt{8}$.
+Finally, Eq.~(\ref{eq:initialb}) shows the small deviation of $y_{1i}$ from the critical point that is required to fulfill the late time conditions in the SF evolution.
+See also the Appendix~\ref{sec:init-cond-from} for the explicit expressions of the initial conditions in terms of the original SF variables $\phi$ and $\dot{\phi}$.}.

-In the left panel of Fig.~\ref{fig:rho-omega} we show the evolution of the SF density $\rho_\phi$, for different values of the field mass $m_\phi$, in comparison with that of the standard CDM and radiation components of the fiducial $\Lambda$CDM model in~\citep{PlanckCollaboration2018}.
+In the left panel of Fig.~\ref{fig:rho-omega} we show the evolution of the SF density $\rho_\phi$, for different values of the field mass $m_a$, in comparison with that of the standard CDM and radiation components of the fiducial $\Lambda$CDM model in~\citep{PlanckCollaboration2018}.
 It can be clearly seen that initially the SF density redshifts as radiation, and eventually matches the CDM line during the stage of rapid oscillations.
 The different curves are labeled in terms of the SF mass, to ease the comparison with other SFDM models.
 In Table~\ref{tab:values} we report the values of $\lambda$ and the corresponding values of the SF mass $m_a$; the latter were read out from the numerical solutions, but it can be verified that they agree very well with those estimated directly from Eq.~\eqref{eq:matcha}.

 We see that the matching of SFDM to CDM happens later (earlier) for smaller (larger) values of the SF mass, which is a common feature of SFDM models.
 For a quick comparison, we also plotted the results from the free case (dashed lines), which shows that both models start their rapid oscillations at the same time.
 This is not surprising, as the evolution of the SFDM with a cosh potential can be parametrized in terms of the SF mass only (recall Eq.~\eqref{eq:matchb}), so that the appearance of the rapid oscillations is solely dictated by the mass to Hubble ratio $m_a/H$, and then its late behavior should match that of the free model too.